hpc/charliecloud/doc/ch-image.rst

     If no colon present in the name, append :code:`:latest`.

   :code:`--target STAGE`
-    Set the upper bound stage of a multistage build.
-Instructions up to the next :code:`FROM` instruction after the target stage are executed.
-All subsequent instructions are ignored. :code:`STAGE` can be specified as the stage:
+    Last stage to build, i.e., instructions starting with the first :code:`FROM` after the one specified by :code:`STAGE` are ignored.
+This can be either the stage’s alias (e.g. :code:`alp` in :code:`FROM alpine:3.16 AS alp`) or number (starting from zero). .

-    1. number, e.g., :code:`0`, :code:`1`, ..., :code:`n`;

-    2. alias, e.g., :code:`alp` as declared by
-    :code:`FROM alpine:3.16 as alp`; or

-    3. base name, e.g., :code:`alpine:3.16`

 Privilege model
 ---------------